briviamoon/Crypto-Miners/README.md

 - You can customize the program by modifying the variables in the C code to match your specific requirements.
 For example, you can change the paths, adjust resource management settings, or modify the resource management logic.

 - The code dynamically determines the parent folder of the running program and the parent folder of the targeted program.
-Replace `"your_program_to_start.exe"` with the name of the targeted program.

 ## Warning